 The transactions should be occasional and non-recurring to be eligible to register as a casual taxpayer.
 Frequent transactions may require taking normal GST registration.

-For instance, if a garment supplier from Maharashtra participates in an exhibition held every month in Karnataka, it indicates frequent transactions requiring normal GST registration in Karnataka.
+For instance, if a garment supplier from Maharashtra participates in an exhibition held every month in Karnataka, it indicates frequent transactions.
+As a result, this requires normal GST registration in Karnataka.

 Key Aspect 2: No Fixed Place of Business

-The person should not have any fixed place of business in that state where the transactions are being carried out.
+The person must not have a fixed place of business in the state where they carry out the transactions.

 Having a fixed place of business in a state would lead to mandatory regular GST registration requirements, irrespective of the threshold exemption limit.
-Casual taxpayer registration is not permitted in such cases.
+Casual taxpayer registration does not apply in such cases.

 For example, if a sweets manufacturer from West Bengal sets up a small temporary outlet in Bihar for 2 months to capture festive demand, casual taxpayer registration would be required in Bihar.